hepcat72/RNAseP-MRP/README.md

 ### Step 7: *OPTIONAL* Compute haplotype abundances

 To compute the abundance of each unique variant of the amplicon, you can use mergeSeqs.pl from the CFF package.
 Note, this trims all sequences to the supplied amplicon length and discards anything shorter, so you may wish to use a length slightly shorter than your amplicon length.
-The following must be replaced with your parameters:
+The following must be replaced with your personal parameters:

-- amplicon_reference.fa
+- `amplicon_reference.fa`
-- summary_outfile_name.txt
+- `summary_outfile_name.txt`

 ```
 mergeSeqs.pl -b amplicon_length -p '' -f amplicon_reference.fa -u summary_outfile_name.txt -o .fa -x .tab -i "*.fq" --verbose
 ```

-Note that `"*.fq"` is in quotes.
+Note that `"*.fq"` must be in quotes.

 ## Maturing Poly-A Abundance Analysis